KMoon222/bitsy-game/README.md

-A game made entirely in bitsy, first version
+A game made entirely in Bitsy, first version